-Palm Springs Unified School District mandates that if a child is absent for five or more days, the child's parents sign a Short-Term Independent Study Plan Contract to ensure the education process is continued during the extended absence.
-Please inform the office at least one week prior to the start of the proposed Short-Term Independent Study period.
+Palm Springs Unified School District mandates that if a child is absent for five or more days, the child's parents sign a Short-Term Independent Study Plan Contract to continue the education process during the extended absence.
+Please inform the office at least one week before the start of the proposed Short-Term Independent Study period.
 Short-Term Independent Study is limited to 14 days in a given school year.

 Parents of students absent due to illness for three or more consecutive days may request assignments through the office.
-Teachers will make every effort to respond to the request by the following day.
+Teachers will try to respond to the request by the following day.
 Students and parents should contact their school site for more information.